The Future of International Trade

 In reviewing the current uncertainty around Brexit, trade tariffs and potential trade deals Ben admitted that his crystal ball was "misty".
 However, he remains bullish and identified three clear opportunities for exporters.

 The first is the United States.
 He reminded delegates not to treat the US as a single market, but fifty different ones.
-He also recommended British companies with export strategies that create jobs in the US really major on this in their market engagement.
+He also recommended British companies with export strategies that create jobs in the US really major in on this in their market engagement.

 The second is China.
 Ben said that "not enough UK SME's understand the market and are therefore missing out on the opportunities there".
 He urged every business to have a "China strategy".
 To be effective, the strategy should be city or region based.
 "The whole of China is just too huge, so focus on the opportunity."